MooersLab/pymolsnips/README.md

 [TextMate](https://macromates.com) is now freely available but only for Mac OS.
 It is a mature project with occasional updates.
-TextMate has been a pioneer in the development of snippet libraries.
+*TextMate* was a pioneer application in the development of snippet libraries.
-TextMate snippets can be ported to Sublime Text.
+*TextMate* snippets can be ported to *Sublime Text 3*.
-Each snippet is stored in a separate file with the file extension .tmSnippet.
+Each snippet is stored in a separate file with the file extension `.tmSnippet`.
-The snippets are stored in the user's Library folder.
+The snippets are stored in the user's `~/Library` folder.
 There is a large library of plugins available.

 <A href=#FASTLINKS2>Return to list of editors above.</A>